Are people getting smarter or dumber? Yes.

 "So, modernity has essentially changed the way we think, to make us better at using broad abstract concepts and applying them to situations that are unfamiliar to us," journalist David Epstein told Big Think.
 "And it's not to say that one type of thinking is better than the other.
 That's certainly not the case.
 [We're] just adapted to different conditions."

 The gains haven't been equal in all types of knowledge.
-As Pinker notes, matrices and similarities have increased by leaps and bounds since 1950; however, arithmetic, vocabulary, and information (i.e., crystallized knowledge) have seen the fewest gains overall.
+As Pinker notes, matrices and similarities have increased by leaps and bounds since 1950; however, arithmetic, vocabulary, and information (i.e., crystallized knowledge) have seen the fewest overall gains.
 In other words, today we are much better at recognizing patterns in geometric shapes, but only slightly better at remembering the capital of Switzerland.
 (Or that the latter is a trick question.)

 Are we losing intelligence gains?